 The recently adopted 2030 Agenda for Sustainable Development with its 17 Sustainable Development Goals (SDGs) offers a multi-dimensional framework to achieve economic growth, social inclusion and environmental protection.
 Achieving the SDGs requires the involvement of various actors across society, and often in very new ways.
 One of the key players that has been put forward to achieve the 2030 Agenda is the private sector.
 The involvement of businesses would mobilize much-needed long-term private finance for sustainable growth, increase productivity, generate new and better quality jobs, and promote technological innovations.
 This shift of focus on businesses from merely profit-seeking entities to potential agents of positive and sustainable change sounds very appealing.
 But it also raises many contentious questions.
 What kind of change could we expect from business-led strategies ‘in a world where economic growth has delivered wealth alongside inequality and prosperity alongside environmental damage and climate change’ (Institute for Human Rights and Business, p.5).
 Is it plausible and realistic to expect from business enterprises to provide the transformative changes that are needed to address environmental degradation, poverty, and inequality?
 And how would such changes feed into the imbalance in political power between public and private interests?

 In the 2019 ‘Debating Development’ series we seek out the most contentious issues in the relationship between business and development.
-We organize timely debates between academics, NGOs and representatives from the private sector around the following six challenging topics:
+We organize timely debates between academics, NGOs and representatives from the private sector around six challenging topics.

 The debates will take place on the following tentative dates: